-VLAN ID 4060 is used internally by SPBM with IP Shortcuts Multicast and cannot be created on ERS 5900 and ERS 4900.
+VLAN ID 4060 is used internally by SPBM with IP Shortcuts Multicast and should not be used on ERS 5900 and ERS 4900.

 Before upgrading, if VLAN ID 4060 exists, then migrate it to a different VLAN ID.

 Upgrade considerations for Enhanced Secure Mode